Search Engine Marketing: SEM Basics for Beginners

 Keyword research

 Keyword research is an integral part of SEM.
 Conducting keyword research helps you identify what search terms are likely to trigger your ad.
-You can choose very specific keywords and phrases such as “casual tan size three kids shorts” or more broad keywords like “kids shorts.”
+You can choose very specific keywords and phrases, such as “casual tan size three kids shorts” or broader keywords like “kids shorts.”

-Sometimes, companies will add popular brands to keywords to better target the highest possible search intent of its target consumers.
-Using the same example with kids’ shorts, maybe you include the phrase “Walmart kids shorts.”
+Sometimes, companies will add popular brands to keywords to better target the highest possible search intent of their target consumers.
+Using the same example with kids’ shorts, maybe you could include the phrase “Walmart kids' shorts.”
 Adding branded terms like “Walmart” to your phrase increases the chance of reaching people searching for similar items.
 Your item may not be the exact match to their search query, but you do sell a closely related item that they might consider purchasing.

 Marketers also consider negative keywords, or excluded keywords.
 These terms or phrases unrelated to your product or service will not trigger your ad when searched for with any combination of your selected keywords or phrases.
 To choose the best negative keywords, search for similar terms to your keywords and note any similarities that don’t match what you’re selling or offering.
 The purpose of negative keywords is to more closely tailor your content to your target consumer, making the most of your marketing efforts and budget.